adrientaudiere/MiscMetabar/README.md

 devtools::install_github("adrientaudiere/MiscMetabar")
 ```

-You can install the development version from
+You can install the unstable development version from
 [GitHub](https://github.com/) with:

 ``` r